 - Repair and replace internal doors, door handles and latches, including adapting internal doors to fit carpets

 - Looking after and replacing laminate floor and carpets

 Outside the home

-- Maintain and repair dividing fences between you and your neighbour
+- Maintain dividing fences between you and your neighbour

 - Pruning and maintenance of all shrubs, trees and grass within your private garden

 - Maintain any improvements made by yourself